lifeofguenter/ec2metadata-proxycache/README.md

 ## Why?

-[We at TIDAL](/tidal-engineering) were running some issues on our Jenkins builds that heavily rely on terraform.
+[We at TIDAL](/tidal-engineering) were running into some issues on our Jenkins builds that heavily rely on terraform.

 During normal aws-cli usage (in this case ecr login):